-Indicator 4.1 Carbon Uptake and Storage Indicator Statement(s) 17 - Percent of annual LT harvest directed at mitigating the impact of mountain pine beetle to forests within the DFA (CI - 4.1.1(d)) Element(s) 4.1 Carbon Uptake and Storage Value(s) and Objective(s) Value 4.1: Forest ecosystem contributions to global ecological cycles are sustained within the DFA.
-Objective 4.1: Maintain forest conditions that take carbon from the atmosphere and store it in forest ecosystems.
-Background and Description Trees grow by taking CO 2 from the atmosphere and convert it to sugars through photosynthesis.
+17 Curbon C Indicator Statement(s) 17 - Percent of annual LT harvest directed at mitigating the impact of mountain pine beetle to forests within the DFA (CI - 4.1.1(d)) Target 65% or greater of annual licensee harvest consists of lodgepole pine.
+Basis for the Target The target is based on current baseline data (see above) and the understanding that dead pine trees will continue to suffer increasing volume net-downs attributable to decay.
+Live non-pine volumes will increase as this shelf-life imbalance is extended.
+Variance 0% Background and Description Trees grow by taking CO2 from the atmosphere and convert it to sugars through photosynthesis.
 The sugars serve as a source of energy and provide the material to build the cellulose and lignin.
 When a tree rots or burns, the carbon contained in the wood is released back to the atmosphere.
 Active forest management (e.g., thinning, harvesting dead, or overmature trees, followed by prompt reforestation) is very effective in maintaining a healthy productive forest which actively sequesters carbon from the atmosphere (also an effective tool to reduce the number and intensity of forest fires).
 The total ecosystem carbon of the Vanderhoof Forest District forested land base was estimated (FES, 2006) at a total of 178 T/ha (Trees - 62 T/ha above & 16 below-ground).
 In a provincial carbon analysis, Kurz et al. (2002) found that the above-ground biomass in the Vanderhoof area is approximately 50-75 T/ha.
 Most forests are considered net sinks of carbon dioxide - they store more carbon than they give up.
-Natural disturbance events can upset a forest's carbon blance.
-Large forest fires release CO 2 into the atmosphere and dead trees eventually decompose (due to microbial action) thus releasing more CO 2 .
+Natural disturbance events can upset a forest's carbon balance.
+Large forest fires release CO2 into the atmosphere and dead trees eventually decompose (due to microbial action) thus releasing more CO2.
 Mountain pine beetle-induced mortality reduces carbon uptake in the forest and has the potential to increase future emissions from the decay of beetle killed trees.
 The mountain pine beetle epidemic may result in the conversion of pine forests from a small net carbon sink to a large net carbon source.
-Given the landscape conditions in the DFA, Canfor's carbon strategy will be: • Maintain the target non-pine old growth on the land base for carbon storage; • Prompt reforestation of harvest areas for carbon uptake; • Minimize permanent access structures to maintain forest productivity for carbon uptake; and • Focus annual harvest efforts, in the short-term, on the salvage of beetle-killed pine-leading timber types (rehabilitation of areas affected by MPB).
+Given the landscape conditions in the DFA, Canfor's carbon strategy will be: Maintain the target non-pine old growth on the land base for carbon storage; Prompt reforestation of harvest areas affected by MPB).
 Ignoring the overabundance of affected pine trees and continuing to harvest the natural species profile limits the ability of the ecosystem to recover a balance in the carbon cycle.
-Reducing the impact of mountain pine beetle far outweighs the impact associated with other current and historic damaging agents.
-Concentrating harvest efforts on beetle-killed trees within the DFA serves to reduce the carbon emissions associated with dead and decaying timber and provides for the establishment of live trees, important to carbon absorption.
-Strategy The mature pine forests of the DFA have been severely impacted by mountain pine beetle.
+Reducing the impact of mountain pine beetle far outweighs the impact associated with other current an Strategy The mature pine forests of the DFA have been severely impacted by mountain pine beetle.
 Canfor continues to direct their annual harvest to the salvage of beetle-killed timber.
 Inventories depicting the extent of beetle mortality have been undertaken with support from color ortho-photography and satellite imagery.
 Both overstory and understory retention strategies for non-pine coniferous species have been developed by the Canfor).
 Species diversity is being enhanced at the planting and free-growing stages.
 Canfor continues to work co-operatively with the public to remove beetle-killed pine within rural interface areas.